jfields4733/Jordan/10Latches/README.md

 There are three modules in this circuit. *What are their names?
 What are their port interfaces?*

+There names are ASN, Main, and ComboCombinatory.
+ASN's port interface has 7 switches (inputs) and 6 LEDs (outputs).
+Main's port interface has 2 inputs (the 4-bit combination and the enter), so I'd say 5 switches.
+It also has 3 outputs and 3 LEDs.
+The ComboCombinatory port interface has 5 switches (inputs) and 2 LEDs (outputs).

 *How many combinatory loops are there in this Combination Lock ASN circuit?*

+5 combinatory loops

 The Asynchronous Sequential Network (ASN) network for the Combination Lock is impossible to **manually** test.
 The truth table has 7 inputs .. meaning 128 rows with 6 outputs each for a total of 768 values .. with a good percentage don't care outputs.
 There is no way to physically test it.
 Look over this [spreadsheet](https://docs.google.com/spreadsheets/d/1nGkVcBFB3kErm-xxgKJ7ydEvMWoGxCaui6ZHOyj6pJw/edit?usp=sharing). *What rows on the spreadsheet contain the truth table?*